jscoobyced/docker-nodejs-mariadb/doc/deployment.md

 ## Update production information

-In the `/docker-compose.production.yml` file, update the environment variables to your production values.
+In the `/docker-compose.production.yml` file, update the environment variables to your production values (i.e. the server name or port).

+In the `/fe/.env.production` file, override the environment variables of the `/fe/.env` file for your production settings.
 For example, to update the back-end API hostname in the `fe` container:
 ```
 REACT_APP_BACK_END_API_HOST='api.my-server.tld'
 ```